twisted/klein/README.rst

 - `bug reports <https://github.com/twisted/klein/issues>`_,
 - reviews for `contributed patches <https://github.com/twisted/klein/pulls>`_.

-For more information about contributing, see the contributor guidelines on `GitHub <https://github.com/twisted/klein/tree/master/CONTRIBUTING.rst>`_ or on :ref:`Read The Docs <contributing>`.
+For more information about contributing, see our contributor guidelines; they're available `on GitHub <https://github.com/twisted/klein/blob/master/CONTRIBUTING.rst>`_ and :ref:`on Read The Docs <contributing>`.

 Report a bug